IDSIA/sacred/docs/experiment.rst

 ==================
 The easiest way to run your experiment is to just use the command-line.
 This requires that you used ``automain`` (or an equivalent).
-You can then just execute the experiments python file and use the powerful :doc:`command-line`.
+You can then just execute the experiments python file and use the powerful :doc:`command_line`.

 You can also run your experiment directly from python.
 This is especially useful if you want to run it multiple times with different configurations.
 So lets say